 Today, weeklies are available on 16% of underlying products.
 The Exchange's Strike Interval Proposal curtails the density of strike intervals listed in series of options, without reducing the classes of options available for trading on BX.
-The Exchange's Strike Interval Proposal would reduce 2% of the total number of strikes that equates to 81,000 strikes.
+Short Term Options Series with an expiration date greater than twenty-one days from the listing date equates to 7.5% of the total number of strikes in the options market, which equals 81,000 strikes.26 This proposal would result in the curtailment of approximately 20,000 strikes within the Short Term Options Series which is 2% of the total strikes in the options markets.27

-&lt;sup>22 The Exchange notes that is has discussed the proposed strike intervals with various members.
+25 The Exchange notes that is has discussed the proposed strike intervals with various members.
 The Exchange has gathered information regarding where trading in weeklies generally occurs to arrive at the proposed strike intervals.

-&lt;sup>23 The Exchange notes that this proposal is an initial attempt at reducing strikes and anticipates filing additional proposals to continue reducing strikes.
-The abovereferenced data, specifically the percentage of underlying products and percentage of and total number of strikes, are approximations and may vary slightly at the time of this filing.
+26 The Exchange notes that this proposal is an initial attempt at reducing strikes and anticipates filing additional proposals to continue reducing strikes.
+The above-referenced data, specifically the percentage of underlying products and percentage of and total number of strikes, are approximations and may vary slightly at the time of this filing.